 When entering into a partnership, all terms and conditions related to the purchase and sale of a company will need to be finalized to protect both the buyer and seller to determine what’s included and what’s not, such as the name of the practice.

 Real estate agreement

 Opening a new practice may mean purchasing a property from the beginning, for which the rights, obligations and liabilities are outlined by both the buyer and seller, including defining the property that is being purchased or sold.

 First right of refusal

-When not a straight buy-out, an employment agreement will outline the terms of an associateship before and after the transition, such as how long the seller stays on to work, the terms of payment (day rate, per diem, or percentage of collection), and if the practice value is determined before or after the sale.
+When not a straight buy-out, an employment agreement will outline the terms of an associateship before and after the transition, such as how long the seller stays on to work, the terms of payment (day rate, per diem or percentage of collection), and if the practice value is determined before or after the sale.

-In the case of a partnership or merger, laying out how the practice will operate will help determine all the logistics, like who is going to pay for marketing, any staffing conflicts, and whether the doctors will be paid based off collections or a percentage of the practice.
+In the case of a partnership or merger, laying out how the practice will operate will help determine all the logistics, like who is going to pay for marketing, any staffing conflicts, and whether the doctors will be paid based on collections or a percentage of the practice.

 Simply put, this is, in essence, an IOU to determine the terms of which a loan of a certain amount will be paid back, including how much and by when.
-A promissory note can be held by either or both the buyer or seller, depending on the type of agreement.
+A promissory note can be held by either or both the buyer and seller, depending on the type of agreement.

 Contact the experts at Professional Transition Strategies, who will help walk you through the paperwork process.